davidtheclark/react-aria-modal/README.md

 npm install react-aria-modal
 ```

-You'll need to be compiling CommonJS modules.
+`dist/react-aria-modal.js` is the Babel-compiled file that you'll use.

 ### React Dependency

-Version 2+ is compatible with React 0.14.
+Version 2+ is compatible with React >0.14.

 Version 1+ is compatible with React 0.13.